 Automation teams and monitoring teams (or Platform teams) should provide the monitoring and automation service, but both the monitoring of logic and workflow should be defined and implemented by the DevOps and Feature teams.
-This allows monitoring and automation to be incorporated as part of the release pipeline.
+This allows monitoring and automation to be incorporated as part of the release pipeline and Modern Service Management.

 How you monitor is as important as what you monitor.
 Quality should be first and foremost.
 Quality as defined by the customer.
 Processing a transaction, posting to a ledger, and even sending an email are all testable.
 They’ll be tested when the application is being developed or implemented (COTS), so why not incorporate test scripts into monitoring?

 We ask customers: “If you take security and service management misperceptions, perceptions, and realities off the table, what is left that keeps you from moving to the cloud?”
 There really isn’t much left other than readiness.
 The premise of DevOps is that teams are formed across technologies and across the organization with a greater focus on skills and less on specific roles.
 Everyone cannot attend one-week off-site training courses, but there are so many options today that mitigate this need.